35-29 (18-6 MAAC)

-John Svec enters his second season as the head men's lacrosse coach at Siena College.
-The 2012 Anaconda Sports MAAC Coach of the Year, Svec guided the Saints to the MAAC Regular Season Championship in his first season.
+John Svec enters his fifth season as the head men's lacrosse coach at Siena College.
+A two-time Anaconda Sports MAAC Coach of the Year (2012, 2014), Svec guided the Saints to the program's third MAAC Championship in 2014.

-"We wanted to find somebody who could continue the success we've had and help us win games and championships, and to get things done the right way while keeping the interest of our student athletes at heart," said Director of Athletics John D'Argenio.
+"We wanted to find somebody who could continue the success we've had and help us win games and championships, and to get things done the right way while keeping the interest of our student athletes at heart," said vice president and director of athletics John D'Argenio upon Svec's hiring.
 "We found John Svec and he's the person to help us continue that success here at Siena College."

 Svec matriculated to Loudonville following a three-year stint as an assistant coach at Hobart College in the powerful ECAC Lacrosse League.
 During his tenure with the Statesmen, Svec coached six All-ECAC selections, two USILA North/South All-Stars and a USILA Scholar All-American.
 Additionally, in the spring of 2011 Svec served as an assistant coach for the North team at the 69th Annual USILA/LaxWorld North/South All-Star game.

 Svec served as defensive coordinator at Hobart, and his corps ranked 11th nationally in scoring defense in 2009, and finished second in the ECAC in caused turnovers per game in 2010.